-631 Business Management (EEP) Credit: 1.0 TOLMAN ----- --------------------------- ------------- --------
+6 31 Business Management (EEP) Credit: 1.0 TOLMAN --- ---- --------------------------- ------------- --------

-Prerequisite: This Early Enrollment Program (EEP) course is offered in cooperation with RI College.
+Prerequisite: Sophomores enrolled in the Marketing CTE Pathway have priority; This Early Enrollment Program (EEP) course is offered in cooperation with RI College.

 Business Management approaches business operations from the entrepreneurial and management perspective.
 This class provides business management concepts and principles in a realistic, investigative, and enriching manner.
 Functions of business management are covered extensively, including the use of technology and communications as tools of business.
 Students will enjoy exploring the global dimension of business and possible career opportunities as this class brings the world of business to them.